codeck313/gImageGrabber/README.md

 imgScrape.saveImages(data, name, onlyType)\`

-This saves all the images given to it in a list of format *[link: file extension]*.
+This saves all the images given to it in a list of format **[link: file extension]**.

-It has 3 arguments:
+It takes 3 arguments:

-1.  data This is to provide dictionary containing links to images.
+1.  data This is to provide dictionary containing links to images in format **[link: file extension]**.
 2.  name This is to provide the name for the folder under which images will be saved.
 3.  onlyType If you want only a particular file extension then use this mention that.
-If don't want to specify anything pass it a empty string or just don't use that argument.
+If not, then pass it a empty string or just don't use that argument.

-The format in which it saves images is Search term
+The format in which it saves images is

     Root folder
     |-- Search Term